 On August 19, a British party took two scalps near Contrecoeur's camp.
 The same day, La Corne sent a party of 150 men under Sieur Florimond to reconnoitre the surroundings of Fort William Henry.

-On August 23, a party of Hurons and Canadians reconnoitred the southern part of Lake Saint-Sacrement.
+On August 23, a party of Hurons and Canadiens reconnoitred the southern part of Lake Saint-Sacrement.
 The same day, 18 Indians arrived from Montréal.

-On August 27, Lévis was informed of the capture of Fort Oswego by M. de Lusignan commanding at Fort Saint-Frédéric.
+On August 27, M. de Lusignan, commanding at Fort Saint-Frédéric, informed Lévis of the capture of Fort Oswego.
 The same day the projected reinforcement of 60 men went to the portage.
 Meanwhile, after his victory on Lake Ontario, Montcalm was quickly retracing his steps to Fort Carillon.

-On August 28, the new camp planned by Lévis was established by M. de Saint-Martin with 120 men from the Troupes de la Marine.
+On August 28, M. de Saint-Martin established the new camp planned by Lévis with 120 men from the Troupes de la Marine.